-Why one in five voted for far-right Swedish Democrats
+Why one in five voted for far-right Sweden Democrats

 What we are witnessing in Sweden has many parallels with other nationalist and populist movements, but perhaps the shift in Swedish politics is the starkest example of the impact the refugee crisis of 2015 has had on Europe.